Reviewing Diversey (NASDAQ:DSEY) and Ocean Bio-Chem (NASDAQ:OBCI)

-Diversey (NASDAQ:DSEY) and Ocean Bio-Chem (NASDAQ:OBCI) are both basic materials companies, but which is the superior business?
-We will contrast the two companies based on the strength of their analyst recommendations, profitability, dividends, risk, valuation, earnings and institutional ownership.
+Diversey (NASDAQ:DSEY) and Ocean Bio-Chem (NASDAQ:OBCI) are both basic materials companies, but which is the better investment?
+We will compare the two companies based on the strength of their dividends, risk, institutional ownership, earnings, analyst recommendations, profitability and valuation.

 Profitability